 And let’s be honest – dogs prefer stinky, wet, meaty smells over cacao.
 So why bother with carob at all?

 Using carob as a dog-safe chocolate substitute is largely for the benefit of us humans.
 We love chocolate and chocolate-covered goodies, so we associate them as special treats.

 Sometimes we want to give our dog a special treat – something that will make our dog as happy (or so we imagine) as chocolate makes us.
 And so, carob becomes the best choice!

-If you’ve ever visited a high-end dog bakery, you know how alluring carob-covered dog treats can be.
+If you’ve ever visited a high-end dog bakery, you know how alluring carob-covered treats and dog cake pops can be.
 You may feel suddenly compelled to buy that chocolate-looking goodie for your darling fur baby.

 Truthfully, your dog would probably be happier with a slice of bacon, but we want to spoil our dogs the way we spoil ourselves — with chocolate!
 Or, at the very least, something resembling it.